Ixabepilone

 Ixabepilone (INN; also known as azaepothilone B, codenamed BMS-247550) is a pharmaceutical drug developed by Bristol-Myers Squibb as a chemotherapeutic medication for cancer.

 History

 Ixabepilone is a semi-synthetic analog of epothilone B, a natural chemical compound produced by Sorangium cellulosum.
-The structural difference between Epothilone B and Ixabepilone consists of only a single atom oxygen-to-nitrogen subsitution that converts the ester into an amide.
+The structural difference between Epothilone B and Ixabepilone consists of only a single atom oxygen-to-nitrogen substitution that converts the ester into an amide.
 Epothilone B itself could not be developed as a pharmaceutical drug because of poor metabolic stability and pharmacokinetics.
 Ixabepilone was designed through medicinal chemistry to improve upon these properties.

 Pharmacology

 Much like Taxol, Ixabepilone acts to stabilize microtubules.

 It is highly potent, capable of damaging cancer cells in very low concentrations, and retains activity in cases where tumor cells are insensitive to taxane type drugs.

 Approval

 On October 16, 2007, the U.S. Food and Drug Administration approved ixabepilone for the treatment of aggressive metastatic or locally advanced breast cancer no longer responding to currently available chemotherapies.
 In November 2008, the EMEA has refused a marketing authorisation for Ixabepilone.

 Ixabepilone is administered through injection, and is marketed under the trade name Ixempra.